 This absolutely succulent chicken recipe is a slow cooker favourite.
 With an ingredient list you can count on one hand, you will be throwing this together in no time.
 Just put on the lid and leave it for the whole day.

 Also, leftovers make the perfect sandwich ingredient.
-But we’re not too sure it will make it until tomorrow.

 Another recipe to add to the slow cooker arsenal.
 This pork shoulder will be falling apart even before you open the lid.
 With a lot of optional or substitutable ingredients, you will be tweaking this recipe for years to come.
 Changes could include apple cider vinegar for coffee.
 Switching the type of BBQ sauce.
 Swap shallots for onions.
 Make it yours!